iinan/technoloft/README.md

-# technoloft
+# connect-platform-website

-This is the experimental website for Technoloft limited, a Bangladesh based software provider.
+the website for CONNECT platform